collardeau/svelte-fluid-layout/README.md

 </style>
 ```

-You can use `.svelte-fluid-layout-large .my-element` and `.svelte-fluid-layout-small .my-element` to target your slotted elements at either display size, small or large (horizontal or vertical).
+You can use `.svelte-fluid-layout-large .my-element` and `.svelte-fluid-layout-small .my-element` to target your slotted elements at either display size, small or large.

-Give a width to the `main` slot on large screens (see style section above), as by default it only takes up the size of its inner content (which will be collapsed at first with no content). `side1` and `side2` share whatever is left over.
+Give a width to the `main` slot on large screens (see style section above), as by default `main` only takes up the size of its inner content (which will be collapsed at first with no content). `side1` and `side2` share whatever is left over.

 The `side1` and `side2` slots are not required, hence you don't have to use the holy grail layout.